Isopod/nvim-lsp-testcase/README.md

+*This repo is obsolete.
+It contains supplementary information for NeoVim bug 16297 which was fixed on Dec 19, 2021.*

-# What is the problem?
+# What ~is~ was the problem?

 In newer versions of Neovim (>0.5.0), the builtin LSP client does not send `contentChanged` updates to the server.
 As a result, language server features